Pitbull terriers of all kinds are as wrapped in love and fame as they are infamy and fear – and the same is true of the Red Nose Pitbulls too.

 A lot of people would be scared introducing a newborn to a Red Nose Pitbull, and just saying you’re going to do so could well elicit gasps and raised eyebrows from whoever you’re talking to.

-In fact, you will find a shy and very careful side comes out when you introduce a young child to a Red Nose Pitbull.
+In fact, you will find a shy and very careful side that comes out when you introduce a young child to a Red Nose Pitbull.

 The instincts of protection and nurturing will come right to the fore of your dog’s mind – and your child may just have made a loyal friend for life.